bchugg/stat-map/index.md

 This is inspired by the [Zettelkasten method](https://en.wikipedia.org/wiki/Zettelkasten), an approach to note-taking and personal knowledge management.

 Most note taking methods are based on hierarchies.
 You keep folders on various topics, subfolders on subtopics, and so on.
-In statistics, you might have a folders on [[concentration inequalities]], [[information theory]], and [[hypothesis testing]].
+In statistics, you might have a folders on [[conc inequalities]], [[information theory]], and [[hypothesis testing]].
 But this makes it hard to see the connections between these areas.
-For instance, there is an explicit connection between concentration and hypothesis testing (see [[duality between hypothesis tests and CIs]]), and information theoretic methods are often used to construct [[concentration inequalities]] (see [[techniques for multivariate concentration]]).
+For instance, there is an explicit connection between concentration and hypothesis testing (see [[duality between hypothesis tests and CIs]]), and information theoretic methods are often used to construct [[conc inequalities]] (see [[techniques for multivariate concentration]]).
 Where should you put the notes on these connections?

 Zettelkasten systems solve this problem by abolishing hierarchical note-taking.
 They instead adopt a network-like architecture, prioritizing the connections between ideas just as much as the ideas themselves.
 Concretely, it consists of small files (_zettels_) that are linked to each other.
 Here this is done via hyperlinks between markdown files, but historically it was done with index cards.
 Zettelkasten systems have a long history: